Tips For Stress Free Travel

 - Inform family or friends of your planned journey to the airport or have them take you there, should any incidents occur with delayed trains or lost connection.

-Once you have reached the airport, make your way to your airline’s check-in/drop-off counters and go through security immediately after that.
+Be the first to drop off your baggage!
+Once you have reached the airport, go to your airline’s check-in/drop-off counters and go through security immediately afterwards.
 Not all airports have a high standard of comfort.
 If you don’t know the airport, research on the internet and take a virtual tour to show how long it will take to go from A to B within the airport.

 - Check again the baggage weight to be checked in and the handbag sizes at your airline counters.
 Make sure your baggage is within the allowed weight restrictions.
 In this post, you can read more about baggage allowance for Australia.

-Airport Security Check – Be prepared
+Airport Security Check

-- Have everything ready, so you don’t have to rummage in your bag when approaching the conveyor belt.
+- Have everything ready so you don’t have to rummage in your bag when approaching the conveyor belt.

 - Empty water bottles and ensure you have no more liquids than those in the transparent zipper bag.

-- Beware, on connecting flights to Australia, you cannot take any bottled water, even if you are in the transfer airport (after security)—more about what you can pack in your luggage.
+- Beware, on connecting flights to Australia; you cannot take any bottled water, even if you are in the transfer airport (after security)—more about what you can pack in your luggage.

 - Keep the computer in a separate bag.
 They will scan it.